leonardofaria/leonardofaria.net/content/posts/2020/08/13/automating-accessibility-tests-with-cypress.md

 | `section508`     | Old Section 508 rules                                |
 | `section508.*.*` | Requirement in old Section 508                       |

-You can find more information about it in the [axe-core docs](https://github.com/dequelabs/axe-core/blob/develop/doc/API.md#axe-core-tags).
+You can find more information about it in the <A href="https://github.com/dequelabs/axe-core/blob/develop/doc/API.md#axe-core-tags">axe-core docs</A>.

 Last, let's create inside the `package.json` the command to trigger the tests: